WebberZone/add-to-all/readme.txt

 === Add to All ===
-Tags: header, footer, feed, Google Analytics, Statcounter, Tynt, content, Adsense, site verification
+Tags: header, footer, feed, snippets, Google Analytics, Statcounter, Tynt, content, Adsense, site verification
 Contributors: Ajay, webberzone
 Donate link: https://ajaydsouza.com/donate/
 Stable tag: trunk
 Requires at least: 4.9
-Tested up to: 5.4
+Tested up to: 5.6
 License: GPLv2 or later

 A powerful plugin that will allow you to add custom code or CSS to your header, footer, sidebar, content or feed.